ianliu-johnston/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ## Description of Files
 <h6>0-add.py</h6>
-Imports the function add.py and prints the result of the product a + b.
+Imports the function add.py and prints the result of the function ``add()``.

 <h6>1-calculation.py</h6>
-Imports the functions from calculator.py and prints math from the functions.
+Imports the functions from calculator.py and prints math from each of the functions.

 <h6>2-args.py</h6>
+Prints the arguments passed into the script.

 <h6>3-infinite_add.py</h6>